Ready to get away from the hustle and bustle of daily life and escape to the great outdoors?

 If you want to beat the crowds and enjoy winter sports, winter is the best time to visit.

-From December to March, winter activities include snowshoeing, cross-country skiing, sledding, wildlife watching.
+From December to March, winter activities include snowshoeing, cross-country skiing, sledding, and wildlife watching.
 Skiing and snowshoeing are best experienced from January to March.
 Though crowds are much smaller this time of year, expect the park to be much busier on the weekends.

 For the most part, lower elevations on the east slope of the park don’t have too much snow.
 However, higher elevations have sudden blizzards, high winds, and deep snow.
 Typically, the west side of the park experiences more snow than the east side, though it has less wind.
 If you plan on visiting the high country, expect nighttime temperatures to reach -35 degrees Fahrenheit.